 There is a risk that the position of Holders may be adversely affected due to the regulatory capital treatment of the Notes.
-APRA has advised that it permits the Issuer to use the proceeds of the issue of the Notes to fund Tier 2 Capital of one or more Regulated Entities within the Suncorp Group.
+APRA has advised that it permits the Issuer to use the proceeds of the issue of the Notes to fund Tier 2 Capital of one or more Regulated Entities within the Suncorp Group, provided the Notes themselves comply with the eligibility criteria for Tier 2 Capital instruments set forth in APRA's Prudential Standards for general insurers (and certain other conditions are met).